carstenbauer/StableDQMC.jl/README.md

 [license-url]: https://opensource.org/licenses/MIT

 [lifecycle-img]: https://img.shields.io/badge/lifecycle-stable-blue.svg

+> Nothing brings fear to my heart more than a floating point number. — Gerald Jay Sussman

 This is a library of numerically stable linear algebra routines for performing inversions as they appear in the calculation of Green's functions in [determinant Quantum Monte Carlo](https://en.wikipedia.org/wiki/Quantum_Monte_Carlo).